-ACCEPTABLE APPLICANT'S CERTIFICATE For Use with Direct Customer Nam e of Customer Addr ess of Customer confirm that I/We am/are one of the following persons [Please tick as copriate] 1.
-A holder (or nominee company of a holder) of a financial services licence issued under section 7 of the Financial Services Act 2008 2.
-A person (or nominee of) authorised under section 8 of the Insurance Act 2008 3.
-Any person (or nominee of) registered under section 25 of the Insurance Act 2008 4.
-A retirement benefits schemes administrator (or nominee of) who is registered under section 36 of the Retirement Benefits Schemes Act 2000.
-5. A person (or nominee of) holding an online gambling licence issued under section 4 of the Online Gambling Regulation Act 2001.
-6. An advocate within the meaning of the Advocates Act 1976, a registered legal practioner within the meaning of the Legal Practitioners Registration Act 1986 or an accountant carrying on business in or from the Isle of Man.
-7. A person (or nominee of) who acts in the course of external regulated business and is regulated under the law of a jurisdiction in List C 8.
-A company listed on a recognised stock exchange or a wholly owned subsidiary of such a company /We confirm that I/We am/are overseen for AML/CFT compliance by: Namo e of professional body or regulator (if applicable) Juris diction of professional body or regulator (if applicable) Signa ature Job/p position Date .
+I/We confirm that I/We am/are one of the following persons [Please tick as appropriate]

+- 1. A holder (or nominee company of a holder) of a financial services licence issued under section 7 of the Financial Services Act 2008 - 2.
+A person (or nominee of) authorised under section 8 of the Insurance Act 2008 - 3.
+Any person (or nominee of) registered under section 25 of the Insurance Act 2008 - 4.
+A retirement benefits schemes administrator (or nominee of) who is registered under section 36 of the Retirement Benefits Schemes Act 2000. - 5.
+A person (or nominee of) holding an online gambling licence issued under section 4 of the Online Gambling Regulation Act 2001. - 6.
+An advocate within the meaning of the Advocates Act 1976, a registered legal practioner within the meaning of the Legal Practitioners Registration Act 1986 or an accountant carrying on business in or from the Isle of Man. - 7.
+A person (or nominee of) who acts in the course of external regulated business and is regulated under the law of a jurisdiction in List C - 8.
+A company listed on a recognised stock exchange or a wholly owned subsidiary of such a company

+I/We confirm that I/We am/are overseen for AML/CFT compliance by:

+Name of professional body or regulator (if applicable)

+Jurisdiction of professional body or regulator (if applicable)